Disasters are inevitable, unpredictable and significantly impact communities and the economy.

 Communities that are socially bound are known to recover quicker from unfortunate events.

 So where to start?
 Well, strong and cohesive communities rely on good neighbour relationships.
 So introduce yourself to your neighbours and keep in touch with them, whether that's offering to bring in their garbage bins or feed their cat while they're away.

-By banding together, we can be better prepared when disaster strikes.
+By banding together, we can be better prepared when disaster occurs.

 Here are some resources that may help following an emergency event:

 Disaster Recovery Toolkit for business

 Bushfire Ready Neighbours